zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Generic Support

-Generic types are also supported through JSON serialization.
+Generic types (`list`, `dict`…) are also supported through JSON serialization.
-Let us add a route to report which numbers from a list are primes.
-Let us first add the `sympy` package:
+Let us add a route to report which numbers from a list are primes with the help of the `sympy` package:

 ```shell
 pip install sympy